The 3 Best Web Accessibility Certifications of 2023

 Here are the web accessibility specialist certifications you can pursue through IAAP.

 This foundational certificate will leave you with a broad knowledge of accessibility laws and standards and how they relate to disabilities.
-You won’t require any technical skills or WCAG knowledge to complete this certification
+This also encompasses knowledge of WCAG and basic functional technicalities relevant to disability user groups and assistive technologies.

 This exam is more technical and will evaluate web accessibility competence.
 You will need a background in identifying and remediating accessibility issues in website code.
 The exam will also include questions relating to the latest version of WCAG.